17 Animals With Shells and Their Pictures

 These crabs are renowned for their strong claws, which they employ to crack shells and eat tiny aquatic creatures.

-The Florida stone crab is a coveted delicacy in seafood cuisine because it is prized not only for its shell but also for its delectable meat.
+The Florida stone crab is a coveted delicacy in seafood cuisine because it is prized for its shell and delectable meat.

 5. Hermann’s Tortoise